Halloween Safety Tips

 For example, studies have shown that Halloween has the highest rate of pedestrian fatalities, with most deaths involving children less than 15-years-old.
 These accidents regularly occur outside the safety of a crosswalk or without the use of reflective gear.

-Young children should never trick-or-treat alone, and everyone should use a crosswalk when crossing a street, and wear reflective gear to ensure drivers can see them clearly.
+Young children should never trick-or-treat alone, use a crosswalk when crossing a street, and wear reflective gear to ensure drivers can see them clearly.

 Another common accident: trips and falls.
 Parents should help pick costumes that don’t put children at unnecessary risk.
 For example, face masks with poor visibility or small eye slits can make it difficult for a child to see an approaching vehicle or negotiate uneven sidewalks.
 Costumes that don’t fit properly (i.e., long sleeves or pant legs) can also cause a child to trip or fall.